Hong Kong Academy for Performing Arts: History

 In early 1981, the Royal Hong Kong Jockey Club informed Governor Murray MacLehose that it was willing to fund another project of a comparable scale to its recent major undertakings, which included the Ocean Park and the Jubilee Sports Centre.
 The government responded with a proposal to develop an academy for the performing arts.
-The academy would complement the performing arts spaces being opened across the territory by the Urban Council, and provide opportunities for creative youth just as the Jubilee Sports Centre was developed to serve young sportspeople.
+The Academy would complement the performing arts spaces being opened across the territory by the Urban Council, and provide opportunities for creative youth just as the Jubilee Sports Centre was developed to serve young sportspeople.

-On 15 September 1981, the Jockey Club formally announced plans to build the academy on a piece of vacant land in Wan Chai, granted by the government, between HMS Tamar and the Hong Kong Arts Centre.
+On 15 September 1981, the Jockey Club formally announced plans to build the Academy on a piece of vacant land in Wan Chai, granted by the government, between HMS Tamar and the Hong Kong Arts Centre.
 The academy was established in 1984.
-In the early 1990s, the APA became a degree-granting institution.
+In the early 1990s, the Academy became a degree-granting institution.

 The main campus was designed by local firm Simon Kwan and Associates, who were among six firms invited to submit designs in a limited competition.
 It comprises the Academy Block, the Theatre Block, and the Administration Block.
 The Administration Block was ready for occupation in July 1985.
 The Academy Block was formally opened on 18 September 1985 by Governor Edward Youde.
 The Theatre Block was opened by the Duchess of Kent on 3 February 1986, the same day the inaugural opera season began as part of the 1986 Hong Kong Arts Festival.
 The 1981 model produced for the architectural competition is now held by the M+ museum.

-In 2006 the academy established a second campus at Béthanie in Pok Fu Lam.
+In 2006 the Academy established a second campus at Béthanie in Pok Fu Lam.
 It mainly houses specialist facilities for the School of Film and Television.

 The original campus was designed for a student population of 600 students.
-The academy has been facing space constraints as enrolment has gradually risen, prompting planning for campus expansion.
+The Academy has been facing space constraints as enrolment has gradually risen, prompting planning for campus expansion.
 The 334 Scheme further exacerbated the problem.
 In June 2012 the Legislative Council approved funding of $444.8 million for construction of a nine-storey annex block, and other campus improvements, presently under construction.
 The expansion will house classrooms, studios, laboratories, music rooms, offices, workshops and support facilities.

-The academy is working with the West Kowloon Cultural District, which is under construction, on education plans and venue usage.
+The Academy is working with the West Kowloon Cultural District on education plans and venue usage.